jehuty0shift/docs/pages/manage_and_operate/observability/logs_data_platform/getting_started_introduction_to_LDP/guide.en-gb.md

 - **OVHcloud Account**: The *OVHcloud account* is the highest-level tenancy level, not specific to Logs Data Platform.

-- **Logs Data Platform Account**: A *Logs Data Platform Account* is the highest-level tenancy level specific to Logs Data Platform.
-Every Logs Data Platform account is associated to an OVHcloud account like any other OVHcloud service.<br>
+- **Logs Data Platform Service**: A *Logs Data Platform Service* is the highest-level tenancy level specific to Logs Data Platform.
+Every Logs Data Platform Service is associated to an OVHcloud account like any other OVHcloud service.<br>
-For the remainder of this guide and others and unless specified otherwise, the word *Account* will refer to a Logs Data Platform account.
-Different accounts associated with the same OVHcloud account are treated exactly as if they were associated with different OVHcloud accounts.
+For the remainder of this guide and others and unless specified otherwise, the word *Service* will refer to a Logs Data Platform service.
+Different services associated with the same OVHcloud account are treated exactly as if they were associated with different OVHcloud accounts.
 It is at the account level that you will manage groups of users, permissions, subscriptions to options (such as dashboards, dedicated inputs etc...) and create streams (see next point).<br>
-A Logs Data Platform account has a unique identifier that looks like `ldp-[a-z]^2-[0-9]^5`, for example *ldp-xy-98765* and is associated with a unique username `logs-[a-z]^2-[0-9]^5`, for example *logs-ab-12345* (be careful, the chains of characters are not the same for Logs Data Platform account and username).<br>
+A Logs Data Platform service has a unique identifier that looks like `ldp-[a-z]^2-[0-9]^5`, for example *ldp-xy-98765* and is associated with a unique username `logs-[a-z]^2-[0-9]^5`, for example *logs-ab-12345* (be careful, the chains of characters are not the same for Logs Data Platform service and username).<br>
 This username is associated with a password that you will have to configure via the OVHcloud Control Panel or via the API before using your cluster.
 The corresponding user is the administrator of the cluster.
 The usage of Logs Data Platform's RBAC model is described in [this guide](/pages/manage_and_operate/observability/logs_data_platform/getting_started_roles_permission).

 - **Stream**: A Logs Data Platform *Stream* is a logical partition of logs that you create and that you will use when ingesting, storing, visualizing or querying your logs.<br>